sekai-app/sekai-memobase/readme.md

 </details>

 ## Core Features

 - **🎯 Memory for User, not Agent**: Define and control exactly what user information your AI captures.
-- ➡️ **Time-aware Memory**: In Memobase, specific date will be saved in profiles so your AI won't be affected by outdated information.
-Also, you can check out [Memobase event](./assets/episodic_memory.py) for sequential events (*i.e.* episodic memory)
+- ➡️ **Time-aware Memory**: Memobase saves specific dates in profiles to prevent outdated information from affecting your AI.
+Check [Memobase event](./assets/episodic_memory.py) for sequential events (episodic memory).
 - **🖼️ Contorllable Memory**: Among all types of memory, only some may enhance your product experience.
 Memobase offers a flexible configuration for you to [design the profile](https://docs.memobase.io/features/customization/profile).
 - **🔌 Easy Integration**: Minimal code changes to integrate with your existing LLM stack with API, [Python](https://pypi.org/project/memobase/)/[Node](./src/client/memobase-ts/readme.md)/[Go](./src/client/memobase-go/readme.md) SDK.
 - **⚡️ Batch Processing**: Industry-leading speeds via non-embedding system and session buffer.
 Fast & Cheap.